wbalmer/petitRADTRANS/docs/content/contributing.rst

 1. Install `Git <https://git-scm.com/>`_.
 2. Sign up to `Gitlab <https://gitlab.com/>`_.
 3. `Fork <https://docs.gitlab.com/ee/user/project/repository/forking_workflow.html>`_ petitRADTRANS from the `main repository <https://gitlab.com/mauricemolli/petitRADTRANS>`_.
-    .. note:: you may directly create a new branch (step 10) instead of a fork.
+    .. note:: You may directly create a new branch (step 10) instead of a fork.
 4. `Clone <https://docs.gitlab.com/ee/user/project/repository/#clone-a-repository>`_ your fork to work locally.
 5. Go inside the cloned directory.
 Add an upstream remote and fetch it with:
     .. code-block:: bash